COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

     * Begin collection of base level metadata.
     * Create a base knowledge of what information we have.
     * Begin to identify individuals currently working with specific sets of data.
-    * Begin to establish a common body of knowledge in the city about what data is.
+    * Begin to establish a common body of knowledge in the city about what data are.
     * Uncover some of the challenges mentioned above.
 + The Technical Guidelines are ready, but we are awaiting feedback and changes.
 + We are beginning to engage much more with the community of civic hackers and other people interested in the space.
 In addition, the City participated in the National Day of Civic Hacking by hosting three events over the weekend.